What's the difference between a line of credit and a personal loan?

 Lines of credit can be useful for any expense that could be ongoing, such as college tuition, medical expenses, travel, or home improvement projects.
 But, just like a personal loan, you are free to use the funds however you choose.

-As always, it's a good idea to discuss options with a trusted and well-qualified financial advisor to determine what is best for your situation.
+As always, it's a good idea to discuss options with a trusted and well-qualified financial consultant to determine what is best for your situation.

 Links to third party sites are provided for your convenience and do not constitute an endorsement.
 BBVA USA does not provide, is not responsible for, and does not guarantee the products, services or overall content available at third party sites.
 These sites may not have the same privacy, security or accessibility standards.